 Petronas Twin Towers

-One of the famous landmarks to visit in Kuala Lumpur Petronas twin towers are the tallest twin towers in the world and the headquarters of the Petronas Petroleum Company of Malaysia.
+One of the famous landmarks to visit in Kuala Lumpur Petronas twin towers is the tallest twin towers globally and the Petronas Petroleum Company of Malaysia’s headquarters.

 Sunway Lagoon Theme Park